For use of the media only;

-With 176 Member States, CITES remains one of the world's most powerful tools for biodiversity conservation through the regulation of trade in wild fauna and flora.
+With 178 Member States, CITES is one of the world's most powerful tools for biodiversity conservation through the regulation of trade in wild fauna and flora.
 Thousands of species are internationally traded and used by people in their daily lives for food, housing, health care, ecotourism, cosmetics or fashion.

 CITES regulates international trade in close to 35,000 species of plants and animals, including their products and derivatives, ensuring their survival in the wild with benefits for the livelihoods of local people and the global environment.
 The CITES permit system seeks to ensure that international trade in listed species is sustainable, legal and traceable.

-CITES was adopted in Washington D.C. on 3 March 1973.
-The 40th anniversary of the Convention will be celebrated in March 2013 which coincides with the 16th Meeting of the Conference of the Parties to be held in Bangkok, Thailand, from 3 to 14 March 2013.
+CITES was signed in Washington D.C. on 3 March 1973.
+The 40th anniversary of the Convention was celebrated in March 2013 during the 16th meeting of the Conference of the Parties held in Bangkok, Thailand, from 3 to 14 March 2013.